raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

 **✅ Enterprise-Ready:** Supports compliance requirements, advanced analytics, and multi-cloud architectures

 This approach enables organizations to start with Google Cloud's native observability while maintaining the flexibility to expand to enterprise observability platforms as needed.

-## Understanding Observability: Metrics, Logs, and Traces

-Before diving into implementation, let's understand the three pillars of observability and how they work together for AI agents:

-### **Metrics**

-**What they are:** Numerical measurements of system behavior over time
-**When to use:**

-- Performance monitoring
-- Resource utilization
-- Business KPIs
-- Alerting thresholds

-**ADK Examples:**

-- Request count
-- Latency percentiles
-- Token usage
-- Error rates

-### **Logs**

-**What they are:** Time-stamped records of discrete events
-**When to use:**

-- Debugging
-- Audit trails
-- Error investigation
-- Security monitoring

-**ADK Examples:**

-- Tool execution details
-- LLM prompt/response
-- Authentication events
-- Error messages

-### **Traces**

-**What they are:** End-to-end request flows across components
-**When to use:**

-- Performance bottlenecks
-- Component dependencies
-- Request path analysis

-**ADK Examples:**

-- Full agent query flow
-- Tool call sequences
-- LLM invocation timing
-- Cross-service calls

-> **🔑 Quick Tip:** Think of observability like a detective story: **Metrics** tell you something happened (system is slow), **Logs** provide clues and context (error in tool X), and **Traces** show the complete timeline and connections between events (exactly how the request flowed through your system).

-Using all three together provides a complete picture of your ADK agent's behavior, enabling both proactive monitoring and effective troubleshooting.

 ---